Marx-wrld/Resume-Builder/README.md

 # Resume-Builder
-Building a resume builder app using React Native
+Building a resume builder app using Node.js